 - Listening to all ideas as they come

 Now, why not dive into your brainstorming sessions to make them more efficient, and get your team to generate even more ideas?

-Brainstorming workshops can lead to several engagement-related challenges, and especially to an imbalance in how different people speak and share ideas:
+Brainstorming sessions can lead to several engagement-related challenges, and especially to an imbalance in how different people speak and share ideas:

 As brainstorming sessions are meant to let everybody share what they have in mind, the flow of ideas can quickly get out of control.
 The thing is, you need to provide clear guidelines for quickly organizing dozens of shared ideas, in order to select the most relevant and actionable ones.